AlexPhysics/Machine-Learning-Deep-Learning-Projects/README.md

 # Machine-Learning-Deep-Learning-Projects

-Welcome to this introduction of Deep Learning / Machine Learning with Python.
-This lab sessions present my practical work along with some theory.
+I warmly welcome you at my Deep Learning / Machine Learning projects in Python.
+The present sessions focus mainly on applications of ML/DL along with some theory.

 We will mainly touch :
 1. Nerual Networks (NN)